blackducksoftware/blackduck-debuginfo/README.md

 This is a bash script and has dependencies on jq and curl being installed.

 # To use
+NOTE the API_TOKEN has to be from a user with sysadmin privileges.
 ```
 ./blackduck_debug.sh -u https://myblackduck -a <api_token> -f <output_file.txt>
 ```